 Make Your Domain Name Brandable

 People form an impression of someone within seconds of meeting them, and the same is true when they encounter your domain name.
-The name you choose is the online representation of your brand, so it’s important to make it stand out from the competition and speak clearly not only of the service or product you’re offering, but also of the values and mission behind those things.
+The name you choose is the online representation of your brand, so it’s important to make it stand out from the competition and speak clearly not only of the service or product niche you’re offering, but also of the values and mission behind those things.
+This will help potential customers remember

 It’s also important to think long-term about your domain name.
 Since that name will be used all over the internet, and potentially offline too, it can be difficult to make a change later if it appears that your name doesn’t really express what your business is about, or if your company opts to expand into other areas.
 While it’s important to incorporate keywords where possible, stuffing your domain name with generic keywords not only makes it less interesting and memorable, but it also creates limitations if the business changes focus later on.